philipborbon/RideBooking.Android/README.md

 # RideBooking.Android

-Android client for passenger booking and driver schedules.
+Android client for passenger booking and driver schedules with a credit wallet top-up system.